devuri/sim-social-feed/README.md

+> **Note:** This is the development version and contains features that may be in various stages of development.
+If you want to use this on a live website download here: [Sim Social Feed](https://wordpress.org/plugins/sim-social-feed/).

 ## Sim Social Feed is a free Instagram Feed Plugin Basic Display API
 Sim Social Feed is a free Instagram Feed Plugin, that lets you include Instagram photos in a post page or anywhere else on your WordPress website.